chrnolte/places-conus/docs/data/predictors.rst

    Region identifier.

    :any:`Core-based regions` are an experimental geographic identifier developed at the :any:`PLACES` lab.

    Regions divide the contiguous U.S. into less than 1000 spatial units that are identified by their high-value "core" (city centers, resorts).

    We prefer modeling at the level of regions rather than counties or states, as the latter vary substantially in size and number across the U.S. geography.

    :Geoprocessing: Spatial intersection with parcel centroids

-   Find out more:
+   Learn more:

    .. toctree::
       :maxdepth: 1